Parade Route Details

 You must complete the Maple Leaf Festival Parade Application packet to apply to participate in the Maple Leaf Festival Parade.
 You must also agree to the Maple Leaf Parade Regulations and sign the Maple Leaf Accident Waiver and Release of Liability Form.

-Beginning in the late 1960's as a marching band competition, the annual Maple Leaf Festival took its name from Mother Nature.
-Every year, surrounded by an array of glorious fall colors, the city of Carthage proudly welcomes 80,000+ visitors to this wonderful fall celebration.
+Beginning in 1966 as a marching band competition, the annual Maple Leaf Festival took its name from Mother Nature’s array of glorious fall colors.
+Every year, the city of Carthage proudly welcomes 80,000+ visitors to this wonderful fall celebration.

 Every year, on the 3rd Saturday of October, the biggest day of the festival begins with the largest parade in Southwest Missouri.
 This keystone event begins at 9 a.m. and ends around noon.
 The parade begins on the Historic Square and ends at the Carthage Jr. High.

-Numerous events are scheduled throughout the day to entertain young and young at heart including a marching band festival, art & crafts vendors, car and tractor shows, wine tasting, quilt show, food vendors, and live entertainment.
+Events are scheduled throughout the day including the band festival, art & crafts vendors, car and tractor shows, wine tasting, quilt show, food vendors, and live entertainment.

-The rest of the festival is filled with a variety of activities including art and museum exhibits, lobster boil, bike tour, latino festival, carnival, circus, evening 5K, beauty pageants, baby and toddler contests, dog show, gospel sing, cruise-in, bake sale, costume ball, and a lip-syncing competition.
-Celebrating its 51st year in 2017, the Maple Leaf Festival offers family style fun in a home town atmosphere.
+The month of October is filled with activities including art and museum exhibits, lobster boil, bike tour, carnival, circus, evening 5K, beauty pageants, dog show, gospel sing, cruise-in, costume ball, and a lip-sync competition.
+Celebrating its 52nd year in 2018, the Maple Leaf Festival welcomes you.